PORCELAIN BY ANTOINETTE

 How to throw a clay slab

-Begin by pounding the clay as thin as possible on the table surface.
+Begin by pounding the clay to about 2" thick on the table surface.
 Pound in all directions so that the clay particles stretches evenly.

 Picture